pushfoo/eightdad/README.md

 #### Installing

-For the moment, this project requires OpenGL 3.3+.
+For the moment, this project requires OpenGL 3.3+ because it uses [arcade](https://github.com/pythonarcade/arcade) for its main frontend.
 To install, do the following:

 1. Clone this repo locally
 2. [Make a new virtualenv and activate it](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment)